albill/albill.github.com/resources/koans/mumonkan.markdown

    If you try to hold up the gate and door of a falling house, You also will be in trouble.

-<sup>other traduction:
+_other traduction:
    When prison canga is iron and has no hole,
    (Chu's) followers have neither peace nor rest.
    When you intend to uphold the teaching of Zen,
-   You must climb a mountain of swords with bare feet. </sup>
+   You must climb a mountain of swords with bare feet. _

 ### Mumonkan - Case 18: Tozan's Three Pounds